Frequently Asked Questions

 Chainflip is specifically targeting the use case of decentralised spot trading.
 There are many other interoperability protocols, but few offer a native swapping capability, making them less suitable for the task of efficiently swapping from asset to asset on their respective blockchains.
 Spot trading is the biggest market opportunity in the cross-chain space, and Chainflip offers a secure, efficient, and simple avenue to win users over from centralised exchanges.

-Developers will also find Chainflip to be the simplest possible cross-chain solution for any aggregator, marketplace, or Web3 product looking to onboard users from other blockchain ecosystems.
-Using a very simple JSON RPC or websocket interface, developers can add cross-chain functionality to any front-end in a few hours.
+Web3 developers will also find Chainflip to be the simplest possible cross-chain solution for any aggregator, marketplace, or Web3 product looking to onboard users from other blockchain ecosystems.
+Using a very simple JSON RPC or websocket interface, developers can add cross-chain functionality to any front-end, wallet, or aggregator with minimal effort.

 Moreover, Chainflip also supports cross-chain messaging and list many blockchains that existing messaging solutions don't offer.
 This maximises compatibility for developers and for traders using these systems.